ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 If you want to turn this behavior off, set the argument to `false`.

 ## To Do
-1. Remove the IceModel dependence in the correlator.
-All the user needs to do is specify the tables.
+1. ~Remove the IceModel dependence in the correlator.
+All the user needs to do is specify the tables.~ (Done, BAC Sep 2021)
-2. Remove the unixTime dependence.
-E.g. let the user specify `numAntennas_` manually?
+2. ~Remove the unixTime dependence.
+E.g. let the user specify `numAntennas_` manually?~ (Done, BAC Sep 2021)
 3. Add support for uniform binning in cos(theta) instead of theta.
-4. Make sure unixTime is getting handled correctly
+4. ~Make sure unixTime is getting handled correctly~ (Done, See 1)
 5. Add helper functions for "get peak," "get max correlation," etc.
 6. ~Add ability to take weights for each pair in the `GetInterferometricMap` function.~ (Done, BAC).
+7. Should we remove the stationID dependence all together?

 More on 3: This should be done by changing the correlator constructor